kamrul69/kamrul69/README.md

 ### 👋,This is Kamrul Hasan.
 I am totally new here.
 Now I'm learning git and github.
 I have some projects that I completed.
 I will upload these here.
 ![](https://itspresso.com/wp-content/uploads/2019/05/outsourcing-data-analysis.png)

 I'm trying to be an Actuarial Data Analyst.
-I believe my dream is not too far.
 Currently, I'm doing a master's in Actuarial and Financial mathematics.
 I'm eagerly waiting to take a challenge and enrich my thinking with your company as an Actuarial Data Analyst Intern / Data Analyst Intern.

 ---